-Davao City Peoples Park is a sprawling complex with shaded sitting areas, refreshing (man-made) landscapes, a 1000-meter jogging path and lots of plants.
-The park is located at the heart of the city, surrounded by towering buildings, hotels and commercial centers.
+Davao City Peoples Park is a sprawling complex with shaded sitting areas, refreshing (man-made) landscapes, a 1000-meter jogging path, and lots of plants.
+The park sits at the heart of the city, surrounded by towering buildings, hotels, and commercial centers.
 It is an oasis in the middle of the pulsating desert that is downtown Davao.

 A Little History

-The site where Davao City Peoples Park now stands used to be a multipurpose grounds where sporting events, annual trade fairs and occasional concerts where held.
-The area was called PTA Grounds then, the haunt of budding local athletes running endless laps in the oval, swimming in the pool, or playing a game of soccer.
-PTA Grounds also played host to numerous inter-regional affairs and I can vividly remember dancing as a cheerleader for our high school in one of them.
+Davao City Peoples Park sits on the former PTA grounds.
+The area used to be a multipurpose grounds for sporting events, trade fairs, and concerts.
+I remember watching local athletes run endless laps in the oval, swim in the pool, or play a game of soccer.
+PTA Grounds also played host to numerous inter-regional affairs and I can vividly remember cheer-dancing for our high school in one of them.

-In 2007, the PTA Grounds was converted into a P72M park for the locals of Davao City.
-The once barren piece of land was transformed into patch of green in the middle of the city.
-Think NYC’s Central Park, only in a much much much smaller scale.
-The park was named through a contest, the winner of which won P50,000.
-Davao City Peoples Park was officially inaugurated by Mayor Rodrigo Duterte on December 15, 2007.
+In 2007, the City Government of Davao converted the PTA Grounds into a P72M park.
+The once barren piece of land transformed into a patch of green in the middle of the city.
+Think NYC’s Central Park, only on a much much much smaller scale.
+The city held a naming contest for the park, the winner of which won P50,000.
+Former Mayor now President Rodrigo Duterte officially inaugurated Davao City Peoples Park on December 15, 2007.

-Visitors are welcomed by a gigantic sculpture of the Philippine Eagle, one of the city’s symbols.
+A gigantic sculpture of the Philippine Eagle, one of the city’s symbols, welcomes visitors as they enter the park.
 The sculpture, as well as all others situated all over the park, is the work of famous Mindanao artist Kublai Millan.

-The oval race track from the old PTA Grounds was retained and transformed into a beautiful path laden with bricks now called The Promenade.
+They retained the oval race track from the old PTA Grounds and transformed it into a beautiful path laden with bricks now called The Promenade.
 Local health enthusiasts jog and so all sorts of fitness routines in this path that circles are entire complex.